jessicacousins/fullstack_vite_webapp/README.md

 ### Legal Attribution for OpenAI

 This project utilizes OpenAI services for AI-driven chatbot interactions and comment sentiment analysis.
 OpenAI’s API powers both of these features, and proper credit is given for their services in accordance with OpenAI’s usage guidelines.
 For more details on OpenAI’s terms, please refer to their [API Terms of Use](https://openai.com/policies/terms-of-use/).

+## Machine Learning with TensorFlow.js

+### What is Machine Learning?

+Machine learning is a field of artificial intelligence that enables systems to learn and improve from experience without being explicitly programmed.
+By processing vast amounts of data, machine learning models can recognize patterns and make predictions, which can then be applied to tasks such as image recognition, natural language processing, and more.

+### What is TensorFlow?

+TensorFlow is an open-source machine learning library developed by Google, enabling developers to build and deploy machine learning models easily.
+TensorFlow.js allows for running these models directly in the browser, providing a powerful toolset for incorporating AI on the frontend without requiring a backend server to handle predictions.

+### TensorFlow.js and MobileNet Integration

+Using TensorFlow.js, this project includes the MobileNet model for on-device image recognition.
+MobileNet is a lightweight, efficient neural network model designed for mobile and embedded applications, optimized to handle real-world images and general object classification.
+Integrated within the shopping cart, this feature allows users to identify categories of merchandise through direct interaction, enhancing the overall shopping experience with intelligent AI-driven insights.

 ## Blog Feature